CostaBru/knapsack/README.md

 There are 4 python methods to use:
 - partitionN, which gets number set to partition, partitions number or list of particular sizes of each partition, strict partition group size, and the iterator counter array.
-- knapsack1d, which used in partitionN as set grouping operator.
+- knapsack1d (subset sum), which used in partitionN as set grouping operator.
 It requires the following parameters: size of knapsack, items, iterator counter array, and flag indicating whether items are sorted in desc order.
-- knapsack2d, gets size of knapsack, items, values, iterator counter array.
+- knapsack2d (1-0 knapsack), gets size of knapsack, items, values, iterator counter array.
 - knapsackNd, expects the single tuple as size constrains of knapsack, items as tuples of dimensions, values, iterator counter array.
 It is used in partitionN method in the strict group size case.
+- parettoKnapsack is slighly modified copy of the Nemhauser-Ullman algorithm implementation by ``Darius Arnold``.

 # Conclusion

-Classic DPS algorithm  for 1-0 unbounded knapsack problem was extended to work with rational numbers and have any number of independend dimensions limited by any number of knapsack constrains.
+Classic ``DPS`` algorithm for 1-0 unbounded knapsack problem was extended to work with rational numbers, and to has any independend dimensions.
+The algorithm for equal subset problem complexity was improved to be exponental in number of partitions only.

 # References